This article will guide you through how to set up Google Analytics Integration.

-Reporting Time Zone: Reporting time zone at account > property > view level in google analytics should match with Reporting Time zone in GA setup page AND Gainsight (SFDC) org time zone.
+Reporting Time Zone: Reporting time zone at account > property > view level in Google Analytics should match with Reporting Time zone in GA setup page AND Gainsight (SFDC) org time zone.
 Any variation will affect the way the data will be pulled into Gainsight and results in data mismatch.
-To check the Timezone setting: Go to Google Analytics > Select Account > Property > View > Administration > View settings > Timezone
+To check the Timezone setting: Navigate to Google Analytics > Select Account > Property > View > Administration > View settings > Timezone.

 Map Google Analytics Dimensions & Metrics to MDA Equivalents